Anil Menon

-Anil Madhavan Samoilenko Menon (born October 15, 1976) is a lieutenant colonel in the United States Air Force, emergency medicine physician and NASA astronaut.
+Anil Madhavan Samoilenko Menon (born October 15, 1976) is a colonel in the United States Space Force, emergency medicine physician, and NASA astronaut.
 He was a flight surgeon at NASA and the medical director at SpaceX before being selected as a candidate for an astronaut at NASA.

 Early life and education

-Menon was born on October 15, 1976, and raised in Minneapolis, Minnesota, to Ukrainian and Indian immigrants.
-Menon graduated from Saint Paul Academy and Summit School in Saint Paul, Minnesota, in 1995.
-He received Bachelor's Degree in Neurobiology from Harvard University, Cambridge, Massachusetts, in 1999.
+Anil Menon was born in Minneapolis, Minnesota, to Shankaran Menon and Elizabeth Samoylenko.
+His father is an Indian immigrant from Kerala, while his mother is an immigrant from Ukraine.
+He is the great-grandson of Chettur Sankaran Nair.

+Menon attended the St. Paul Academy and Summit School in Saint Paul.
+He graduated in Neurobiology from Harvard University.
+He then earned an M.S. in Mechanical Engineering and an M.D.
+He thereafter completed residencies in Emergency Medicine and in Aerospace Medicine and received an M.P.H. from the University of Texas Medical Branch.